Yoha02/LLM_Arena_UI/README.md

      - **Resource Allocation Negotiation** (Mixed behavior)
      - **Emergency System Recovery** (Cooperation)
      - **Competitive Bidding War** (Competition)
-   - Click "Load Scenario" to populate all data
+   - **Load Scenario**: Populate all data including sample conversations and metrics
+   - **Load Prompt**: Only load the scenario prompts for running your own live experiments

 2. **Explore the Results**
    - Review the conversation in the center panel